 Ways to check on the status of your refund.
-Go to IRS.gov/Refunds.

-- Download the official IRS2Go app to your mobile device to check your refund status. - Call the automated refund hotline at 800-829-1954.
+- Go to IRS.gov/Refunds. - Download the official IRS2Go app to your mobile device to check your refund status. - Call the automated refund hotline at 800-829-1954.

-Note.
-The IRS can't issue refunds before mid-February for returns that claimed the EIC or the additional child tax credit (ACTC).
+The IRS can't issue refunds before mid-February for returns that claimed the EIC or the additional CAUTION child tax credit (ACTC).
 This applies to the entire refund, not just the portion associated with these credits.

 Making a tax payment.
-Go to IRS.gov/ Payments for information on how to make a payment using any of the following options.
+Payments of U.S. tax must be remitted to the IRS in U.S. dollars.
+Digital assets are not accepted.
+Go to IRS.gov/Payments for information on how to make a payment using any of the following options.

-- IRS Direct Pay: Pay your individual tax bill or estimated tax payment directly from your checking or savings account at no cost to you. - Debit or Credit Card: Choose an approved payment processor to pay online or by phone. - Electronic Funds Withdrawal: Schedule a payment when filing your federal taxes using tax return preparation software or through a tax professional. - Electronic Federal Tax Payment System: Best option for businesses.
-Enrollment is required. - Check or Money Order: Mail your payment to the address listed on the notice or instructions. - Cash: You may be able to pay your taxes with cash at a participating retail store. - Same-Day Wire: You may be able to do same-day wire from your financial institution.
-Contact your financial institution for availability, cost, and cut-off times.
+- IRS Direct Pay: Pay your individual tax bill or estimated tax payment directly from your checking or savings account at no cost to you. - Debit Card, Credit Card, or Digital Wallet: Choose an approved payment processor to pay online or by phone. - Electronic Funds Withdrawal: Schedule a payment when filing your federal taxes using tax return preparation software or through a tax professional. - Electronic Federal Tax Payment System: Best option for businesses.
+Enrollment is required. - Check or Money Order: Mail your payment to the address listed on the notice or instructions. - Cash: You may be able to pay your taxes with cash at a participating retail store.

+• Same-Day Wire: You may be able to do same-day wire from your financial institution.
+Contact your financial institution for availability, cost, and time frames.

 Note.
 The IRS uses the latest encryption technology to ensure that the electronic payments you make online, by phone, or from a mobile device using the IRS2Go app are safe and secure.
-Paying electronically is quick, easy, and faster than mailing in a check or money order.
+Paying electronically is guick, easy, and faster than mailing in a check or money order.

 What if I can't pay now?
-Go to IRS.gov/ Payments for more information about your options.
+Go to IRS.gov/Payments for more information about your options.

-- Apply for an online payment agreement (IRS.gov/OPA) to meet your tax obligation in monthly installments if you can't pay your taxes in full today.
+- Apply for an online payment agreement (IRS.gov/ OPA) to meet your tax obligation in monthly installments if you can't pay your taxes in full today.
 Once you complete the online process, you will receive immediate notification of whether your agreement has been approved. - Use the Offer in Compromise Pre-Qualifier to see if you can settle your tax debt for less than the full amount you owe.
 For more information on the Offer in Compromise program, go to IRS.gov/OIC.

 Filing an amended return.
-Go to IRS.gov/ Form1040X for information and updates.
+Go to IRS.gov/Form1040X for information and updates.